 We found 5 genetics specialists who accept Medicare Advantage near Washington, DC.

-Dr. Melissa Fries' medical specialty is maternal and fetal medicine (perinatology) and genetics.
-Her clinical interests include prenatal diagnosis.
-Dr. Fries is in-network for MAMSI, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-She attended Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine and subsequently trained at Wilford Hall Medical Center for residency.
-Her distinctions include: Alpha Omega Alpha Honor Society, Uniformed Services University of the Health Sciences; APGO Outstanding Educator Award, Association of Professors of Gynecology and Obstetrics; and Outstanding Staff Educator, Keesler Medical Center.
+Dr. Melissa Fries is a specialist in maternal and fetal medicine (perinatology) and genetics.
+She graduated from Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine and then she performed her residency at Wilford Hall Medical Center.
+Areas of particular interest for Dr. Fries include prenatal diagnosis.
+MAMSI, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Fries takes.
+She has received distinctions including Alpha Omega Alpha Honor Society, Uniformed Services University of the Health Sciences; APGO Outstanding Educator Award, Association of Professors of Gynecology and Obstetrics; and Outstanding Staff Educator, Keesler Medical Center.
 In addition to English, Dr. Fries speaks Spanish.
-She is affiliated with MedStar Georgetown University Hospital.
-She is accepting new patients.
+She is professionally affiliated with MedStar Georgetown University Hospital.
+Dr. Fries is open to new patients.

 Clinical interests: Prenatal Diagnosis

 Dr. Nina Scribanu specializes in general practice, genetics, and developmental-behavioral pediatrics.
-Her clinical interests encompass genetic issues.
-Dr. Scribanu takes MAMSI, Blue Cross/Blue Shield, Coventry, and more.
+Her clinical interests include genetic issues.
+She is professionally affiliated with MedStar Georgetown University Hospital.
+Dr. Scribanu honors MAMSI, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+Dr. Scribanu's practice is open to new patients.
 She completed her residency training at Bellevue Hospital Center.
 Dr. Scribanu (or staff) speaks the following foreign languages: Greek and French.
-Dr. Scribanu is professionally affiliated with MedStar Georgetown University Hospital.
-Her practice is open to new patients.

 Clinical interests: Genetic Issues

-Dr. Chahira Kozma specializes in genetics.
-She is especially interested in genetic issues and developmental disabilities.
-She is an in-network provider for MAMSI, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Kozma attended medical school at the University of Damascus Faculty of Medicine.
-Dr. Kozma's residency was performed at Kings County Hospital Center.
-Dr. Kozma (or staff) is conversant in Arabic and French.
-She is affiliated with MedStar Georgetown University Hospital.
-Dr. Kozma's practice is open to new patients.
+Dr. Chahira Kozma is a physician who specializes in genetics.
+Dr. Kozma has a special interest in genetic issues and developmental disabilities.
+MAMSI, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Kozma takes.
+She obtained her medical school training at the University of Damascus Faculty of Medicine and performed her residency at Kings County Hospital Center.
+Dr. Kozma (or staff) speaks the following languages: Arabic and French.
+Dr. Kozma is affiliated with MedStar Georgetown University Hospital.
+New patients are welcome to contact her office for an appointment.

 Clinical interests: Developmental Disabilities, Genetic Issues